 The recommended break-in mileage is 1000 kilometers (621 miles).
 This should include mostly city driving where you are frequently using the clutch.
 Racking up highway miles aren’t going to help break in the clutch.
 I noticed that the driveability gets better and all noises quiet down a little after 500 miles.
 It will never be as quiet or as smooth as a stock clutch… but it’s much more capable than the stock clutch.

-If you install the metal throwout bearing that is included with the kit, it will produce a metallic whirring noise when the clutch is depressed.
+The clutch does have a metallic whirring noise when the pedal is depressed.
 This does not bother me, but it might bother some of you who don’t like noise.
 Please watch my video at the bottom of this post to hear the noise.

-As with any SMFW or twin disc, you will have low RPM gearbox chatter.
+As with any single mass flywheel or twin disc, you will have low RPM gearbox chatter.
 While idling and while driving at high load/low RPM, you can hear it.
-If this bothers you, you will have to stick with an OEM-style DMFW clutch setup.
+If this bothers you, you will have to stick with an OEM-style dual-mass flywheel clutch setup.
 Otherwise, you can raise the idle via MHD to 900 RPMs or so to reduce the chattering.

 However, at power levels of 600whp+, the stock DMFW is not recommended and there are not a lot of upgraded clutch options available that mate up to the stock DMFW.
 I’ve used many different clutch/flywheel setups in these N54s, and have no qualms with the increased noise of a SMFW or twin disc.
 It’s all part of the game when you’re chasing horsepower!